How I Cure a Cold and the Flu in One Day With Natural Remedies

 - Vomiting and diarrhea

-I used to go for antiviral medications or antibiotics when I was struck by the flu, but what I didn’t know is that this infection can't be cured easily with medication.
-So, how did I start curing my flu fast without medicine?
-Well, here are the home remedies that I use to heal my flu naturally within one day.
+I used to go for antiviral medications or antibiotics when I was struck by a cold or the flu, but what I didn’t know is that these infections can't be cured easily with medication.
+So, how did I start getting rid of my cold and flu fast without medicine?
+Well, here are the home remedies that I use to heal the infections naturally in one day.

-My Method for Treating the Flu Fast, in Brief
+My Method for Treating a Cold and the Flu Fast, in Brief

 - Decongesting my nasal passages with a nasal spray or saline solution.